 Finalize your Budget

 An average gym membership costs around Rs.
 1000 per month.
 That makes it Rs.
 12000 a year.
 Add to it more family members and the cost shoots up rapidly.
 On an average, if you’ve 4 family members looking for a gym membership, you’ll be shelling out close to 50,000 a year.

 By switching to a home gym, you’ll have to make a one-time investment instead of committing to a yearly subscription cost.
 With a home gym, you’ll actually save a lot of money in the long run.
 Moreover, it’s open 24/7, whenever you want to exercise.
 Clearly, this one-time investment comes with a multitude of benefits.

 Customize Your Home Gym To Your Exercise Preference

 Not everybody likes to lift heavy.
 Not everybody wants a relaxing yoga session.
 And then, it’s about the needs.
-Exercise regime of an elderly person has to be different than a young man looking to have a chiseled body.
+The exercise regime of an elderly person has to be different that a young man looking to have a chiseled body.
 Quite evidently, how you set up your home gym depends heavily on such factors.

-We recommend you plan a gym that has room for each of your family members – that gives you a combination of functional home gym (full of the usual steppers, resistance bands, treadmills, bikes, weights and kettlebells) and a wellness gym (full of exercise mats and equipment for a better yoga & meditation experience).
+As the top interior designers in Srinagar, we recommend that you plan a gym that has room for each of your family members – that gives you a combination of functional home gym (full of the usual steppers, resistance bands, treadmills, bikes, weights and kettlebells) and a wellness gym (full of exercise mats and equipment for a better yoga & meditation experience).

 Don’t forget having a proper sound system installed for your gym.
 Music is an important factor in any gym and having a reliable sound system is a good idea.